mpi-astronomy/mpia-event-website-template/docs/content/logistics.md

 ## <i class="fa-solid fa-drumstick-bite"></i> Lunches & Coffee Breaks

 The workshop provides lunch and coffee breaks at the venue on all workshop days.
 Vegetarian options will be available (no need to pre-order).
-If you have any additional dietary requirements (and may not have indicated so in your registration form), please email [Susanne Koltes-Al-Zoubi](mailto:koltes@mpia-hd.mpg.de) well in advance.
+If you have any additional dietary requirements (and may not have indicated so in your registration form), please email [THIS PERSON](mailto:NULL) well in advance.
+We will do our best to meet your needs, but we cannot guarantee that we will cater to every request.

 ## <i class="fa-solid fa-champagne-glasses"></i> Workshop dinner